SkQ

 ubiquinone, to a fat soluble, positively-charged molecule.

-This positively charged molecule is able to flow directly into
+This positively charged molecule is able to flow directly

-membrane to end up deep inside the mitochondria.
+inner membrane to end up deep inside the mitochondria.

-The inside of the mitochondria and inner membrane is the major
+The inside of the mitochondria and inner membrane is the

-site for biochemical reactions inside the mitochondria,
+major site for biochemical reactions inside the

-including cellular respiration.
-This puts MitoQ exactly where
+mitochondria, including cellular respiration.
+This puts

-higher than if it just stayed in the blood.
-A reaction inside
+several hundred-fold higher than if it just stayed in the

-the inner membrane converts the ubiquinone in MitoQ into
+blood.
+A reaction inside the inner membrane converts the

-ubiquinol, the antioxidant and active form of Co Q10.
-This
+active form of Co Q10.
+This allows it to neutralise free

-allows it to neutralise free radicals that accumulate within
+radicals that accumulate within the mitochondria.

 MitoQ is one of the most-studied mitochondrial-targeted